vmware-tanzu/secrets-manager/docs/_pages/0240-transform.md

 This tutorial will show various way you can interpolate and transform secrets.

-Transforming secrets may come in handy when your workload expects the secret in a different format than it has been initially provided, and you don’t want to write custom code to do the transformation.
+Transforming secrets may come in handy when your workload expects the secret in a different format than it has been initially provided, and you don't want to write custom code to do the transformation.

 To help us explore these transformations, [we will use **VSecM Inspector** from the previous tutorial](/docs/use-case-encryption).
-If you haven’t installed it, before you proceed, please [navigate to that lecture and install **VSecM Inspector**](/docs/use-case-encryption)
+If you haven't installed it, before you proceed, please [navigate to that lecture and install **VSecM Inspector**](/docs/use-case-encryption)